eirikese/exploring_usv_positioning/README.md

 >**Acknowledgement**:
->*During the preparation of this work the authors used ChatGPT from OpenAI in order to improve language and readability for code and documentation.
+>*During the preparation of this work the authors used ChatGPT from OpenAI in order to improve readability of the code.
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.*